 - For PHP, Imagick works well.
 Built-in functions in PHP also compressing images.
 See the details in this article.

 - For WordPress, this article suggests several tools, from Imagify to Optimuss, with many amazing options.

 - For Ruby, read my take in this article.

-- For Python Image Optimization and Manipulation, read more here
+- For Python Image Optimization and Transformation, read more here

 In addition, while uploading images to Cloudinary, you can efficiently automate image compression by adding —one line of code to the URL that contains the